sasharoover/navigation-service/project.md

 #User Interface

 ##1. login view
- i.Username
- ii.Password
+ i.
+Username
+ ii.
+Password
  iii. login button

-2.Menu
+#2.Menu
-i.navigation <- and Back to main menu ii.Schedule <- and Back to main menu iii.notification <- and Back to main menu iv.Events <- and Back to main menu v.Voice guide <- and Back to main menu vi.news <- and Back to main menu vii.Back viii.Logout
+i. navigation <- and Back to main menu ii.
+Schedule <- and Back to main menu iii. notification <- and Back to main menu iv.
+Events <- and Back to main menu
+v.
+Voice guide <- and Back to main menu vi. news <- and Back to main menu vii.
+Back viii.
+Logout

 #7.
 Project management, self reflection - Zelalem
 ##List the realized working hours, that is, how many hours did this work really take.
 List the hours separately per person.